A CALL TO MEN Staff

 Violence against women and girls is an epidemic in our country.
 We get that, but what many men don’t always get is that the way we treat each other devalues women and creates a culture where violence against women and girls thrives.
 Calling another man a p***y is telling him he is weak, like a woman, and that being weak is bad.

 Construction is hard, but it’s not proof of my manhood or anyone else’s.
-Plenty of structures have been built by women, male identifying women, female identifying men, gender non-conforming and non-binary people.
+Plenty of structures have been built by women, trans gendered men and women, gender non-conforming and non-binary people.

 When men associate weakness with less value and categorize women as weak by nature, not only do we hurt women, we limit ourselves.
 There are times when I am weak.
 This does not take away from the days I have endured 15-degree weather putting shingles on a roof.
 Embracing those weak moments allows me to be whole.
 Besides, I don’t want my manhood built on the back of someone else.